AkiPoh/DEV-KATKE/PLANNING.md

 - What makes assembly selection and modification feel natural?
 - How can layering be both powerful and intuitive?
 - What interaction patterns make tool switching feel seamless?
+- How can contextual visual intelligence enhance creativity without creating distraction?
+- What makes an interface feel collaborative rather than merely responsive?

 These discoveries will inform KATKE's entire approach to reimagining development environments.

-The ASCII art editor isn't just our first feature - it's our laboratory for discovering what coding tools could become.
+The ASCII art creator isn't just our first feature - it's our laboratory for discovering what coding tools could become.